Twitter Safety Factsheet

 Protecting your tweets means that everything you post on Twitter will be private, and only your approved followers will be able to view it.

-- Step 1: Click on your profile picture on the top right corner of the screen and select Settings from the drop down menu
+- Step 1: Click on your profile picture on the top right corner of the screen and select Settings and Privacy from the drop down menu

-- Step 2: Select Security and Privacy from the menu on the left
+- Step 2: Select Privacy and Safety from the menu on the left

 - Step 3: Beside Tweet Privacy, tick the box that says 'Protect my Tweets'